whilei/multi-geth/cmd/clef/README.md

 COMMANDS:
-   init    Initialize the signer, generate secret storage attest  Attest that a js-file is to be used addpw   Store a credential for a keystore file help    Shows a list of commands or help for one command
+   init    Initialize the signer, generate secret storage attest  Attest that a js-file is to be used setpw   Store a credential for a keystore file gendoc  Generate documentation about json-rpc format help    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --loglevel value        log level to emit to the screen (default: 4) --keystore value        Directory for the keystore (default: "$HOME/.ethereum/keystore")